A quick note from Hubble

 Moving offices can have a transformative effect on businesses big and small.
 Whether it’s giving you room to grow, more space to create, or more control over your brand and environment, a new space is an exciting thing—once you get past the move itself, that is.

-Any office move is a major project and needs careful planning.
+Any office relocation is a major project and needs careful planning.
 It might seem daunting, especially if you’ve never had to coordinate a move before, but don’t worry.
 Like any process, it can be broken down into a series of simple tasks.